-The porch is the first thing that visitors see as they approach your house.
-The porch sets the mood for your home.
-From small and simple porches to wrap around porches, there is a wide variety that each have something unique to offer.
-As such, it's important to know the different types of porches so you can make the most of this gorgeous and functional space.
+The porch is the first thing visitors see as they approach your house.
+It sets the mood for your home.
+From small and simple porches to wraparound porches, there is a wide variety, each with something unique to offer.

 To help you better understand the types of different porches, we created a comprehensive guide for 15 popular porch configurations.
 Without further ado, let’s get into it, shall we?